dannyweeks/dannyweeks.com/source/_posts/2016-01-15-using-sculpin.md

 }
 ```

-The desired 'API' I wanted was to markup the.
-Note the '1' I knew I would need to accommodate for multiple galleries on one pages due to an already published blog about different [7 Wonders of the World][wow].
+The desired API I wanted was to markup galleries with `gallery-1` as the alt tag.
+Note the '1', I knew I would need to accommodate for multiple galleries on one pages due to an already published post about different version of the [7 Wonders of the World][wow].

 [wow]: /blog/2013/08/01/the-seven-wonders-of-the-world